Ghostshadowplays/Ghostshadowplays/README.md

 Ghostshadowplays Profile Repo — This page

 📫 Contact
-Want to collaborate or chat about tools, automation, or Windows internals?
+Want to collaborate or talk automation, Windows internals, or tool development?

 Discord: https://discord.gg/YKsAJYx

 Thanks for stopping by 👻